OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`equivalence relation`.

    uninitialized
-      uninitialized variable means it has no initial value.
+      Uninitialized variable means it has no initial value.

+   unit production
+      A unit production is a :term:`production` in a :term:`grammar` of the form :math:`A \rightarrow B`, where :math:`A, B \in` the set of :term:`non-terminals <non-terminal>` for the grammar.
+      Any grammar with unit productions can be rewritten to remove them.

    unsolveable problem
       A problem that can proved impossible to solve on a computer.